devinmatte/wasp/README.md

 -----
 First, comment out `sys.path.append('/usr/lib/wasp/')` in _wasp_, _Details.py_, and _Utilities.py_.

-Then change the following in the three files (not all files have all three.):
+Then change the following in the three files (not all files have all three):
 ```
-1    from Details import Details
+from Details import Details

-2    from Utilities import Utilities
+from Utilities import Utilities
-3    from Colors import Colors
+from Colors import Colors
 ```
 to
 ```
-1    from src.Details import Details
+from src.Details import Details

-2    from src.Utilities import Utilities
+from src.Utilities import Utilities
-3    from src.Colors import Colors
+from src.Colors import Colors
 ```
+respectively.
 Please undo all these changes before making a commit or pull request.

 Design